mesosphere/dcos-docs-site/pages/dkp/konvoy/2.3/choose-infrastructure/azure/quick-start-azure/index.md

 If you use these instructions to create a cluster on Azure using the DKP default settings without any edits to configuration files or additional flags, your cluster will be deployed on an [Ubuntu 20.04 operating system image][supported-systems] with 3 control plane nodes, and 4 worker nodes.

 <p class="message--note"><strong>NOTE: </strong>
 The default Azure image is not recommended for use in production.
 We suggest using <a href="../../../image-builder/create-azure-image">Konvoy Image Builder to create a custom image</a> to take advantage of enhanced cluster operations, and to explore the <a href="../advanced">advanced Azure installation</a> topics for more options.
-Previously, DKP 2.1 used a CentOS 7 image, but DKP 2.2 now uses Ubuntu 20.04.
+Previously, DKP 2.1 used a CentOS 7 image, but DKP 2.2 and above now use Ubuntu 20.04.
 </p>

 1. Give your cluster a name suitable for your environment: